Sign-up for the latest Lookout news and threat research

 08:19

-It's a lot of work to educate customers in explaining what the different technologies how they've been developed from the ground up.
-And once you understand that, you automatically see that from the ground up as we build as a management or an assets to many devices.
-So you see that although they can detect all kinds of commodity jailbreaks or they can rely on simply black and white listing certain applications, they don't have the intelligence and they've been not build up from the ground up to do these kinds of detections.
-A great example is that an MDM tool usually keeps keeps track of all the installed applications.
+It's a lot of work to educate customers in explaining what the different technologies are, how they've been developed from the ground up.
+And once you understand that, you automatically see that from the ground up as we build it as a management tool or an asset to many devices.
+So you see that, although they can detect all kinds of commodity jailbreaks or they can rely on simple black and white listings in certain applications, they don't have the intelligence and they've not been built from the ground up to do these kinds of detections.
+A great example is that an MDM tool usually keeps track of all the installed applications.
 But it does that every four hours.
 But yeah, the security product that wants to know what's going on.
-So if there is maybe the operating system is compromised, so there's a changing change in the operating system, we want to leave the detect that so we our A or let's say, and Mobile Threat events agent can really detect that and has this real time detection.
-That's the same food also those applications that you want to see.
-Not did you look at the crucial data, but that you really look at okay, what kind of binaries use there are, is there any suspicious behavior on that device?
+So if there is… Maybe the operating system is compromised.
+So there's a change in the operating system.
+We want to be able to detect that.
+So we are, “Okay, a mobile threat events agent can really detect that and has this real-time detection.”
+That's also the same for those applications that you want to see.
+It’s not, “Did you look at the crucial data?”
+But that you really look at.
+“Okay, what kind of binary uses there are; is there any suspicious behavior on that device?”

 Hank Schless 09:41

-Yeah, so it sounds like it's more about getting the kind of more real time to use the overused term visibility into what's actually happening rather than just sort of continuous updates on like us, for example, every four hours.
-So Victoria, which they were looking at for that real security layer on Oh, it sounds like MDM.
-And all these other tools have their place.
-But what's what's the security tool?
+Yeah, so it sounds like it's more about getting the kind of more “real-time” –– to use the overused term –– visibility into what's actually happening rather than just sort of continuous updates, like us, for example, every four hours.
+So Victoria, what were they looking at for that real security layer?
+MDM and all these other tools have their place.
+But what's the security tool?

 Victoria 10:05

-Yeah, um, as you said, like the the other tools aren't good tools to have for an overall mobile architecture, but are the overall security arm of that mobile architecture, you need to look at something called a Mobile Threat Defense solution or MTD.
-You might also hear it called and Mobile Threat Protection solution.
-So in TP, they're kind of interchangeable, depending on who you talk to.
-But that solution is built purposely for detecting mobile threats for putting defenses and protections in place against those things in the real time fashion.
+Yeah, um, as you said, like, the other tools aren't good tools to have for an overall mobile architecture, but are the overall security arm of that mobile architecture.
+You need to look at something called a mobile threat defense solution or MTD.
+You might also hear it called a mobile threat protection solution, so MTP.
+They're kind of interchangeable, depending on who you talk to.
+But that solution is built purposely for detecting mobile threats for putting defenses and protections in place against those things in the real-time fashion.
 These are usually agents, app agents that sit on the device itself, so they can monitor at the device level as the heuristics and the status of the device changes.
-So they offer a security visibility into the device.
-And it can look at the apps on the device.
-Typically at like the the library coding binary level of the apps, most of these MTD solutions aren't going to actually break into your apps and look at your personal data, which is typically the concern that I hear from, you know, prospects or customers are people who I talk to about this, well, if you're looking at my apps, and I don't want you looking at my you know, personal data that I have in my health app or stuff like that, I'm like, no, they don't do the MTD solutions are only concerned with is this app secured, and from the perspective of it doesn't have any risks and coding behaviors.
-Mint isn't asking for more permissions that it should have.
+So they offer security visibility into the device.
+And it can look at the apps on the device, typically at, like, the library coding binary level of the apps.
+Most of these MTD solutions aren't going to actually break into your apps and look at your personal data, which is typically the concern that I hear from, you know, prospects or customers or people who I talk to about this.
+Well, if you're looking at my apps, and I don't want you looking at my, you know, personal data that I have in my health app or stuff like that, I'm like, no, they won't.
+All the MTD solutions are concerned with: Is this app secured?
+That’s from the perspective of it doesn't have any risks and coding behaviors.
+It isn't asking for more permissions than it should have.
 Those are the things that it looks at, for my app perspective.
-But it also does provide network Protection provides device level protection and that device level protection gets into you know, do you have a password or passcode set?
-Are you running an out of date OS on your phone?
-Or is your phone jailbroken for instance.
-And then lastly, the biggest one that MTDS can really help with is Phishing Protection.
-Because our device platform is so small with these folds, you have no way of really looking at a link that you get on that phone rather comes in from a text message, you browse to something your friend send you a link like WhatsApp or Facebook Messenger or stuff like that, if those are usually bitly links or shorten links that you can't really read through.
+But it also does provide network protection.
+It provides device level protection.
+And that device-level protection gets into, you know, do you have a password or passcode set?
+Are you running an out-of-date OS on your phone?
+Or is your phone jailbroken, for instance.
+And then, lastly, the biggest one that MTDS can really help with is phishing protection.
+Because our device platform is so small with these folds, you have no way of really looking at a link that you get on that phone.
+When it comes in from a text message, you browse to something your friend sent you, a link like WhatsApp or Facebook Messenger or stuff like that.
+Those are usually bitly links or shorter links that you can't really read through.
 So you're just going to click on it because you maybe trust the source of where it's come from.
-And then you get fish, these MTD solutions are very good at protecting end users from those things.
-So I mean, there, you could essentially treat them as your like, if you're going to compare them to like a laptop or a desktop, you could see them as your host based firewall host base antivirus.
-And, you know, just that the security check, like at Norton sort of deal, but for the phone, and it does so much more.
+And then you get phish.
+These MTD solutions are very good at protecting end users from those things.
+So, I mean, there, you could essentially treat them as your, like, if you're going to compare them to, like, a laptop or a desktop, you could see them as your host-based firewall, host-based antivirus.
+And, you know, just that security check, like a Norton sort of deal but for the phone, and it does so much more.

 Hank Schless 12:49

-I sort of touched on this earlier, when you kind of people trying to push that down to mobile side, why is it taking so long for organizations to understand that these devices kind of put at the same level as the more traditional endpoints that, you know, obviously, we've all been securing for years,
+I sort of touched on this earlier, when you kind of have people trying to push that down to the mobile side, why is it taking so long for organizations to understand that these devices kind of are at the same level as the more traditional endpoints that, you know, obviously, we've all been securing for years.

 Victoria 13:06

-there's several things and it's it's about mentality, convenience, and it's a matter of you had corporate phones that were specifically on the corporate only and those are usually like Blackberry phones that you get.
-And again, those were only used for text message, email and phone calls.
-Fast forward to today, where a given smartphone is more powerful than a laptop or a computer from 10 years ago, there's so much more you can do with this phone, especially the BYOD.
+There's several things and it's about mentality, convenience, and it's a matter of you had corporate phones that were specifically corporate only and those are usually, like, Blackberry phones that you get.
+And again, those were only used for text messages, email, and phone calls.
+Fast forward to today, where a given smartphone is more powerful than a laptop or a computer from 10 years ago; there's so much more you can do with this phone, especially the BYOD.
 This is my phone.
 So the adoption of BYOD into the workforce, especially at a federal level has been very slow.
-Because there's this perspective of it's their personal phone, we can't control what they do on it.
+Because there's this perspective of it's their personal phone; we can't control what they do on it.
 And there's no way we can ensure the security of our, you know, our organizational information or apps or data stream or whatever, if we allow them to use their phones.

 Hank Schless 14:02

-Got it in your own.
-Would you say that from the enterprise side?
+Got it.
+Jeroen, would you say that from the enterprise side?
 Is it similar?
-I mean, how do you how do you kind of talk through that stalemate that Victoria just mentioned?
-Yeah, so
+I mean, how do you kind of talk through that stalemate that Victoria just mentioned?

 14:12

-the perception is obviously that if either device, the device is completely locked down, okay, then we are safe.
-But also add these personal phones, we don't want to touch that more that that also exists a lot in, I would say in enterprises.
-The change obviously is there is that you see that there are more capabilities these days.
-So more adoption as well on the traditional desktop applications, Word, Excel or G Suite or any application that you want to use.
+Yeah, so, the perception is obviously that if the device is completely locked down, okay, then we are safe.
+But also add these personal phones; we don't want to touch that more than what also exists a lot in, I would say, in enterprises.
+The change obviously is that you see that there are more capabilities these days.
+So more adoption as well on the traditional desktop applications: Word, Excel or G Suite or any application that you want to use.
 They are there and also available in the App Store and you can use them only on those mobile devices.
-So I do see a shift in enterprise that they see also the advantage because let's be honest, productivity will happily increase If you get access to those kinds of capabilities, and also to the corporate data, but also expose risk to your organization.
-And yeah, how I usually also explain mobile defense is that it's it's a healty agents that you have installed on your device, but also is bridging the gap to between those two worlds.
-Because working it down, yeah, that will make, let's say people that they don't like that, but completely freedom.
-Yeah, obviously, that brings a lot of risks to the organization and having some kind of glue and a tool, mobile tech defense is helping organizations and adopting that.
+So I do see a shift in enterprise that they see also the advantage because, let's be honest, productivity will happily increase If you get access to those kinds of capabilities, and also to the corporate data, but also expose risk to your organization.
+And yeah, how I usually also explain mobile defense is that it's a healthy agent that you have installed on your device, but also is bridging the gap between those two worlds.
+Because working it down, yeah, that will make, let's say, people that don't like that, but complete freedom.
+Yeah, obviously, that brings a lot of risks to the organization and having some kind of glue and a tool, mobile tech defense, is helping organizations and adopting that.

 Hank Schless 15:41

 So I mean, like I mentioned, the start seems like there's definitely a place for these management tools.
-But based on what you guys are saying they're not true security, it sounds like Mobile Threat Defense is the only way to really, truly protect your do more than check the box.
-These days, I think with more people working from home where those more traditional security tools aren't really taking care of things.
-I mean, we've talked about a lot where it's evolving now from work from home to work from anywhere in that's obviously yesterday.
-I mean, what do you guys think the future kind of looks like your kind of final advice to an organization that's looking at how to deal with securing people as they are evolving into the into the future, which will be work from anywhere.
+But based on what you guys are saying they're not true security.
+It sounds like mobile threat defense is the only way to really, truly protect your… do more than check the box these days, I think, with more people working from home where those more traditional security tools aren't really taking care of things.
+I mean, we've talked about a lot where it's evolving now from work from home to work from anywhere.
+I mean, what do you guys think the future kind of looks like –– your kind of final advice to an organization that's looking at how to deal with securing people as they are evolving into the future, which will be work from anywhere.

 16:26

-So what I usually try to explain to organizations organization's into enterprise IT is usually review a lot of notable Ted discoveries, because still, the perception is MDM, and we've already discussed on okay, what what kind of capabilities are in there?
-What can I do, but still okay, well, what is the missing piece?
+So what I usually try to explain to organizations’ enterprise IT is usually review a lot of notable Ted discoveries, because still, the perception is MDM, and we've already discussed, okay, what kind of capabilities are in there?
+What can I do, but still, okay, well, what is the missing piece?
 And going over those notable discoveries explained to them what the risks are associated with that?
-And then I steer the conversation more into Do you have visibility?
-Because once people understand that there are threats out there, and there are gaps in solutions?
-Because it's a personal device?
-It's maybe a lockdown device?
-Yeah, there are still gaps also, with COVID-19.
-Productivity is going more or remote workers, then I'm talking about visibility, because all starts with visibility.
+And then I steer the conversation more into, do you have visibility?
+Because once people understand that there are threats out there, and there are gaps in solutions –– because it's a personal device, it's maybe a lockdown device; yeah, there are still gaps also, with COVID-19; productivity is going more… or remote workers –– then I'm talking about visibility.
+Because all starts with visibility.
 Because if you don't see it today, yeah, that also has maybe to do with that you have no visibility, and there are tools that can help you with that.

 Hank Schless 17:32